cyrex562/imgui-rs/docs/README.md

 Advanced users may want to use the `docking` branch with [Multi-viewport](https://github.com/ocornut/imgui/issues/1542) and [Docking](https://github.com/ocornut/imgui/issues/2109) features.
 This branch is kept in sync with master regularly.

-**Who uses Dear ImGui?**
+**Who uses Dear Imgui?**

-See the [Quotes](https://github.com/ocornut/imgui/wiki/Quotes), [Sponsors](https://github.com/ocornut/imgui/wiki/Sponsors), [Software using dear imgui](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) Wiki pages for an idea of who is using Dear ImGui.
+See the [Quotes](https://github.com/ocornut/imgui/wiki/Quotes), [Sponsors](https://github.com/ocornut/imgui/wiki/Sponsors), [Software using dear imgui](https://github.com/ocornut/imgui/wiki/Software-using-dear-imgui) Wiki pages for an idea of who is using Dear Imgui.
 Please add your game/software if you can!
 Also see the [Gallery Threads](https://github.com/ocornut/imgui/issues/5243)!

 How to help
 -----------